Category: C# & .NET

 c2.Radius = 10.0;

-Here, modifying c2 also affects c1 because both variables point to the same object in memory.
+Here, changing c2 also alters c1, as both variables point to the same object in memory.

-💡 Pro Tip: Use struct for small, immutable data structures like points, colors, or dimensions.
-For larger, mutable objects, stick to class.
+Pro Tip: Use value types for small, immutable data structures like 2D points or colors.
+For larger, mutable objects, reference types are generally more appropriate.

 Performance Implications: Stack vs Heap

-• Stack: Fast, contiguous memory used for short-lived data like local variables and method parameters.
-Automatically managed—data is cleaned up when it goes out of scope.
+• Stack: Fast, contiguous memory used for short-lived data like local variables.
+Data on the stack is automatically cleaned up when it goes out of scope.

-• Heap: Slower, fragmented memory used for long-lived objects.
-Requires garbage collection to free up unused memory, which can introduce performance overhead.
+• Heap: Slower, fragmented memory for long-lived objects.
+Memory here is managed by the garbage collector, introducing potential performance overhead.

-Let’s compare the performance of value types and reference types with a simple benchmark.
+Let’s compare the performance of value types and reference types using a benchmark:

 using System;